For today, I have prepared instructions on how to sew children's zipper sweatshirt FOREST.

 Turn the sweatshirt inside out.
 Pin the sleeve seams and the side seams.

 Sew previously pinned seams.

 The easy part is over and now we can start sewing the collar.

-Pin the collar to the neck opening – outer part of the collar to the front side of the neck opening.
+Pin the collar to the neck opening – the face side of the outer part of the collar belongs to the face side of the neck opening.

 Sew the collar to the neck opening.